Learn about Internet speed

 Video takes priority over data

-Last but not least, keep in mind that both video and data come into your home through your Fiber Jack, and video takes priority.
-So if you have one or more TV Boxes turned on (even if your TV is off and you are not watching), the video stream is using part of the gigabit bandwidth, and the data stream can use only whatever bandwidth is left.
-If you do not have Google Fiber TV service or have all of your TV Boxes powered off, the full "pipe" is available for data.
+Keep in mind that both video and data come into your home through your Fiber Jack, and video takes priority.
+If you have one or more TV Boxes turned on (even if your TV is off and you are not watching), the video stream is using part of the gigabit bandwidth, and the data stream can use only whatever bandwidth is left.
+If you do not have Google Fiber TV service or have all your TV Boxes powered off, the full pipe is available for data.